ChickenDevs/webcast/README.md

 2. Write the image to an SD card using the [Raspberry Pi Imager](https://www.raspberrypi.org/software/).
 3. Point a web broswer to the IP address of the Pi after it boots from the SD card.
 4. Login using webcast/alma3738
-5. Got to the "Webcast Config" section of the Cockpit UI and enter the appropriate configuration information.
+5. Go to the "Webcast Config" section of the Cockpit UI and enter the appropriate configuration information.
 6. Click submit to save the configuration.
 7. Click start.